 How long should I wait before sending my first abandoned cart recovery email?

-I recommend sending the first email within 2-4 hours of cart abandonment.
-Research shows that emails sent within this window have a 20.3% conversion rate compared to just 12.2% for emails sent at non-optimal times.
-The key is striking while the purchase intent is still fresh, but allowing enough time for the customer to potentially return on their own.
+I recommend sending the first email within 2–4 hours of cart abandonment.
+Emails sent within this window consistently outperform those sent later by a significant margin, because purchase intent is still fresh.
+The goal is striking while the memory of the item is still top of mind — but allowing enough time for the customer to potentially return on their own first.

 Should I always offer discounts in my abandoned cart recovery campaigns?

-No, and this is a common mistake I see.
+No — and this is a common mistake.
 Start with simple reminders before resorting to discounts.
-About 60% of customers will return without any incentive if you remind them effectively.
+Many customers will return without any incentive if you remind them effectively, especially if they abandoned due to distraction rather than price concerns.
 Reserve discounts for your final email in the sequence (after 72 hours) or for high-value customers.
-Overusing discounts can actually train customers to abandon carts, expecting a deal.
+Overusing discounts can actually train customers to abandon carts on purpose, expecting a deal to follow.

 What’s a realistic timeline to see results from cart abandonment strategies?